DmxLarchey/Kruskal-Veldman/README.md

 say that we proceed by induction on the sequence of proofs `afs X₀ R₀,...,afs Xₖ Rₖ` but we avoid the details at this stage.
 Also, we skip the description of the order used for this first induction.
 We just call it _lexicographic order_ on `afs` predicates.
-This gives use our first (informally stated) induction hypothesis as:
+This gives us our first (informally stated) induction hypothesis as:
 ```
 for any R'₀⇓X'₀,...,R'ₚ⇓X'ₚ st (∀n, afs X'ₙ R'ₙ)
     and which is lex.-smaller that R₀⇓X₀,...,Rₖ⇓Xₖ,